Kevin-Shiuan/useAfterPaintEffect/README.md

 ## Examples

+Check out the [Live Demo](https://use-after-paint-effect.vercel.app/) to see the comparison between `useEffect` and `useAfterPaintEffect` in action.

-> The `examples` folder contains a Vite + React scaffold. ⚠️ Not finished yet — but it’s intended as a playground comparing `useEffect` vs `useAfterPaintEffect`.
-Contributions welcome! 🎉
+The `examples` folder contains the source code for the demo, comparing `useEffect` vs `useAfterPaintEffect` side by side. 🎉

 ## Acknowledgments